What is Kubernetes?

 - Kubelet – Kubelet ensures that all containers in the node are running and are in a healthy state.
 If a node fails, a replication controller observes this change and launches pods on another healthy pod.
 Integrated into the kubelet binary is ‘cAdvisor` that auto-discovers all containers and collects CPU, memory, file system, and network usage statistics and also provides machine usage stats by analyzing the ‘root’ container.

-- Kube Proxy – It acts as a network proxy and a load balancer.
+- Kube Proxy – Acts as a network proxy and a load balancer.
 Additionally, it forwards the request to the correct pods across isolated networks in a cluster.

 - Pods - A pod is the basic building block on Kubernetes.
 It represents the workloads that get deployed.
 Pods are generally collections of related containers, but a pod may also only have one container.
 A pod shares network/storage and also a specification for how to run the containers.